aweiteka/docker/docs/sources/reference/api/image_signing_spec.md

 ## Open Questions (FIXME)
 * What signing algorithm?
 At least SHA-256, preferrably SHA-512
 * Should Dockerfile `META` keys be standardized while still allowing for extension?
 What metadata is a first-class object vs part of the extended data structure?
-* How are layer public keys distributed?
-Consider DANE protocol.
-* Discuss web of trust

 ## Current Metadata Output